dvarkin/mhub/README.md

     "marker":5
     }

+TCP clients will automaticly subscribed for new messages.

 So you can use this *marker* position to pull next messages from the queue in new sessions.
-This is convinient way to pulling messages through UDP, or after reconnections of TCP clients.
+This is convinient way to pulling messages through UDP, or after reconnections at TCP clients.